Operator SVD with Neural Networks via Nested Low-Rank Approximation: Example Applications and Experiments

+where we change the measure $p(x)p(y)$ with $p(x,y)$ by the definition of $k(x,y)$.
+Since the first singular functions are always constant functions, we can simply replace $\fv(x)^\intercal\gv(y)$ with $1+\fv(x)^\intercal\gv(y)$ to exclude the trivial mode, so that we can recover the second singular functions and on. \ifforreview We note in passing that it is equivalent to decomposing kernel $\frac{p(x,y)}{p(x)p(y)}-1$. \else We note in passing that it is equivalent to decomposing kernel $\frac{p(x,y)}{p(x)p(y)}-1$, which is the convention used in a line of literature; see, \eg \citep{Huang--Makur--Wornell--Zheng2019,Xu--Zheng2023}. \fi

-\paragraph{Application: Cross-Domain Retrieval.} One natural application of the CDK is in the cross-domain retrieval problem.
+\textbf{Application: Cross-Domain Retrieval.} One natural application of the CDK is in the cross-domain retrieval problem.
 Specifically, here we consider the \emph{zero-shot sketch-based image retrieval} (ZS-SBIR) task proposed by \citet{Yelamarthi--Reddy--Mishra--Mittal2018}.
-The goal is to construct a good model that retrieves relevant photos $y_i$'s from a given query sketch $x$, only using a training set with no overlapping classes in the test set (hence zero-shot).
+The goal is to construct a good model that retrieves relevant photos $y_i$'s from a given query sketch $x$, only using a training set with no overlapping classes in the test set (hence called \emph{zero-shot}).

-To apply the CDK framework, we define a natural joint distribution $p(x,y)$ for sketch $x$ and photo $y$, by picking a random pair of $(x,y)$ from the same class.
+To obtain coembeddings of sketches and photos from the CDK framework, we define a natural joint distribution $p(x,y)$ for sketch $x$ and photo $y$, by picking a random pair of $(x,y)$ from the same class.
 Formally, the joint distribution is defined as $p(x,y)=\E_{p(c)}[p(x|c)p(y|c)]$, where $p(c)$ denotes the class distribution, and $p(x|c)$ and $p(y|c)$ the class-conditional sketch and photo distributions, respectively.
-We emphasize that the resulting joint distribution is \emph{asymmetric}, since $x$ and $y$ are two different modalities, and thus the existing frameworks, such as SpIN or NeuralEF, cannot be directly applied.
-We also note that the matrix approach, which is to compute the empirical CDK matrix and then perform SVD, is infeasible, as density ratio estimation for constructing the kernel matrix is nontrivial in the high-dimensional space.
+We emphasize that the resulting joint distribution is \emph{asymmetric}, since $x$ and $y$ are two different modalities, and thus the existing frameworks, such as SpIN or NeuralEF cannot be directly applied.
+We also note that the matrix approach, which computes the empirical CDK matrix and then performs SVD, is infeasible, as density ratio estimation for constructing the kernel matrix is nontrivial in the high-dimensional space.
 In sharp contrast, we can learn to decompose the CDK $k(x,y)=\frac{p(x,y)}{p(x)p(y)} \approx 1 + \fv(x)^\intercal \gv(y)$ directly with NeuralSVD.